NethermindEth/starknet-staking-v2/README.md

 ```

-We have provided an alreadyy functional implementation [here](https://github.com/NethermindEth/starknet-staking-v2/tree/main/signer/signer.go) for you to use or take as an example to implement your own.
+We have provided an already functional implementation [here](https://github.com/NethermindEth/starknet-staking-v2/tree/main/signer/signer.go) for you to use or take as an example to implement your own.

 ### Example